williamyap90/nc-boardgames-react/README.md

 Users can also view the comments belonging to a review.

-Users can vote on comments, post a new comment and can delete their own comments.
+Users can vote on comments, post a new comment and can edit/delete their own comments.

 ## Running the project locally